TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Entity definition editor](images/EntityDefinitionEditor.png) Entity definitions are text files containing information about [the meaning of entities and their properties](#entity_definitions).
 Depending on the game and mod you are mapping for, you might want to load different entity definitions into the editor.
 To load an entity definition file into TrenchBroom, switch to the entity inspector and unfold the entity definition browser at the bottom of the inspector.
 The entity definition browser is horizontally divided into two areas.
 The upper area contains a list of _builtin_ entity definition files.
 These are the entity definition files that came with TrenchBroom for the game you are currently working on.
 You can select one of these builtin files by clicking on it.
 TrenchBroom will load the file and update its resources accordingly.
 Alternatively, you may want to load an external entity definition file of your own.
 To do this, click the button labeled "Browse" in the lower area of the entity definition browser and choose the file you wish to load.
 Currently, TrenchBroom supports Radiant DEF files and ENT files as well as [Valve FGD][FGD File Format] files.
 To reload the entity definitions (as well as the referenced models) from the currently loaded external file, you can click the button labeled "Reload" at the bottom or use #menu(Menu/File/Reload Entity Definitions).
 This may be useful if you're editing an entity definition file for a mod you're working on.

-Note that FGD and ENT files contain much more information than DEF files and are generally preferrable.
+Note that FGD and ENT files contain much more information than DEF files and are generally preferable.
 While TrenchBroom supports all of these file types, its support for FGD and for ENT is better and more comprehensive.
 Unfortunately, DEF files are still relevant because Radiant style editors require them, so TrenchBroom allows you to use them, too.

 The path of an external entity definition file is stored in a worldspawn property called "_tb_def".